michaelheyman/rust-pdx-schedule/README.md

 echo DATABASE_URL=/path/to/file > .env
 ```

+## Running the Application

-Run `cargo run` to build the resources and run the application.
+In the terminal, execute `cargo run` to build the resources and run the application.

+When the server is up and running, visit http://localhost:8080.

 ## Application Details